nerdlem/certs/README.md

 setfacl -d -m u:www-data:rx,g:www-data:rx /etc/letsencrypt/seed/
 ```

-This setup minimizes the amount of changes requiring when restarting services.
+This setup minimizes the amount of changes required when restarting services, as all required processes will be able to read the certificate keys as required.